 Despite the urgent rhetoric, there was no indication the White House and congressional Republicans were actively negotiating a deal to avoid the so-called sequester ahead of the end of the week deadline.
 The last known conversation between Obama and GOP leaders was last week and there have been no in-person meetings between the parties this year.

 With Congress back from a weeklong recess, House Speaker John Boehner showed little willingness to move off his long-held position that the sequester be offset through targeted spending cuts, not the package of cuts and tax increases Obama supports.

 "Mr. President, you got your tax increase," Boehner said, referring to the tax rate increases that took effect on Jan.
-1. "It’s time to cut spending here in Washington."
+1. "It’s time to cut spending here in Washington.

-In shift, Syria says it is ready to talk to armed opposition fighting
+In shift, Syria says it is ready to talk to armed opposition fighting to oust Assad regime

 BEIRUT (AP) -- Syria said Monday it is prepared to hold talks with the armed rebels bent on overthrowing President Bashar Assad, the clearest signal yet that the regime is growing increasingly nervous about its long-term prospects to hold onto power as opposition fighters make slow but persistent headway in the civil war.

 The offer, by Syrian Foreign Minister Walid al-Moallem during a visit to Moscow, came hours before residents of Damascus and state-run TV reported a huge explosion and a series of smaller blasts in the capital, followed by heavy gunfire.

 State-run news agency SANA said there were multiple casualties from the explosion, which it said was a suicide car bombing.